WCSCourses/GCV23/modules/ReferenceAlignment/README.md

 stats_len2	stddev		0.00
 ```

-Paired read files should always have the same number of lines/reads (the ordering of the reads in each file is also critical), so if your two paired files have a different number of lines, something has gone wrong (e.g. filtering/trimming went wrong and corrupted the output, or maybe files from different samples are being used).
+Paired read files should always have the same number of lines/reads (the ordering of the reads in each file is also critical), so if your two paired files have a different number of reads, something has gone wrong (e.g. filtering/trimming went wrong and corrupted the output, or maybe files from different samples are being used).

 # 2: Read Alignment